 We Can and Must Save Democracy

-Let's Do It Together in 2026, Not 2028
+Let's Do It Together Across Party Lines in 2026, Not 2028

-Donald Trump and his allies are now pushing an extreme legal doctrine called the unitary executive theory, which claims the president has total control over the entire executive branch — including federal agencies and prosecutors.
+On the right, the Heritage Foundation pushes the unitary executive theory, an extreme idea that claims the president has total control over the entire executive branch — including federal agencies and prosecutors.
 In practice, it's a concerted effort to establish an American dictatorship where the will of one man can override the will of Congress, the courts, and ultimately, the people.

 To save our democracy, we must reverse this authoritarian concentration of power and return the power to the people.
 The best way we can save democracy is to actually be a democracy instead of our current political oligarchy, where only Donald Trump and senior Democratic Party insiders have any control over the legislative agenda and political narrative, and corporate special interest groups wield the power of the pen to encode thousands of pages of dense legalese into law.

 Table of Contents